wstrange/dartdap/DEVEL.md

 - fine = LDAP messages sent.
 - finest = details of LDAP message construction

+Logger: `ldap.send.bytes` for the raw bytes sent to the socket.
+Probably only useful when debugging the dartdap package.

+- severe = errors/exceptions when sending
+- fine = number of raw bytes sent

 Logger: `ldap.recv.ldap` for the LDAP messages receive (i.e. received ASN.1 objects processed as LDAP messages).